 The Maastricht University VPN – Virtual Private Network – connects your device safely to the university network.
 This is a service for UM staff working at remote locations.

 After having installed and activated the VPN connection, your device will communicate with the Internet via the UM VPN server.
 Consequently, you can use your device as if you were on campus.

-For more information, please check the ICTS manuals.
+For more information, please check the ICTS manual.
 If you are off-campus, you will need to log in with your UM account in order to gain access to these manuals.
 The UM VPN is serviced by the ICT Service Centre.